 Approved training should be unpaid and can include:

-- Get Ready for Work - if started before 1 April 2013
+- Employability Fund programmes or Get Ready for Work (if started before 1 April 2013) in Scotland

-- Collaboration and Innovation Programme - Northern Ireland only
+- Training for Success, Pathways to Success or Collaboration and Innovation Programme in Northern Ireland

 Courses that are part of a job contract are not approved.